shbozz/locals/SECURITY.md

 # Security Policy

-## Do not open an issue for a vulnerability
+## DO NOT open an issue for a vulnerability

 ## Supported Versions